Meuse → Mosel → Rhine - The Netherlands

 While your journey may begin from a different starting point, this section describes the route we recommend when travelling south, based on our own experience and practical considerations.
 Departing from Andijk, we typically head in the direction of Amsterdam or Muiden before continuing further south.
 This route has consistently proven to be the most efficient option, offering a well-balanced combination of manageable distance, reasonable fuel consumption, and comfortable daily travel times.

-One of the key benefits of this route is that it avoids extended stretches of upstream travel (known locally as “opvaart”) on major rivers such as the IJssel.
+One of the key benefits of this route is that it avoids extended stretches of upstream travel (opvaart) Opvaart — navigating against the current of a river.
+The opposite, afvaart, means travelling with the current downstream.
+Opvaart increases fuel consumption and reduces speed over ground, making it the costlier direction on river routes. on major rivers such as the IJssel.
 The IJssel is a fast-flowing river, and travelling against its current can be both demanding and inefficient, often resulting in higher fuel use and longer passage times.
 By bypassing these upstream sections, the journey becomes calmer and more predictable, making it particularly well suited for a relaxed and enjoyable southbound cruise.

 • At Muiden you enter the Vecht

-And for both choices goes: At Weesp you can switch between the Vecht and the ARK or Vise-Versa.
+And for both choices goes: At Weesp you can switch between the Vecht and the ARK or Vice Versa.

 • Muiden – Vecht – Vechtsluis: approx. 35 km